 What a Croc!
 Discovering Laws of the Jungle in Costa Rica

-My, what big teeth you have.
-Croc sunning in Costa Rica--Photo by Wallace Immen
+My, my what large teeth you have--Photo by Wallace Immen

 You can’t help but be awed by the beauty of the lush Costa Rican coast.
 And somehow things get more awe-inspiring as you go into the uplands and jungles.
-We’re about to experience a panorama of the country’s tropical nature and the plethora of wildlife that calls it home on a complimentary tour from American Queen Voyage’s new Ocean Victory.
+We’re about to experience a panorama of the country’s tropical nature and the plethora of wildlife that calls it home on a tour from Seabourn Encore doing a Central American cruise from Panama.

 It’s going to be a day of viewing crocodiles, capuchin monkeys, egrets, storks and even bats that –believe it or not –you could describe as cute.